Frieda-VI/Aviation/docs/pages/Api/Collapser.md

 }
 ```

-The `Example3` RemoteObject is the perfect example of how to set and create a Collapser for a RemoteObject.
+The `Example3` RemoteObject is a perfect example of how to set and create a Collapser for a RemoteObject.
 It is similar to the Stable Method of creating RemoteObject with the expection that it takes in a table instead of a function.
-The dictionary (table) should only contain two indexes, `Callback` and `Collapser`.
+The dictionary should only contain two indexes, `Callback` and `Collapser`.

 The `Callback` is the regular function binded to the RemoteObject, like for `Example2`.
 The `Collapser`, on the other hand provides a function which will be called when the `PlayerStructure.Collapse` method is called. **Note: The Collapser Method should not yield!**

-There are two different methods of calling the Collapse method but they both function in the same manner. **Note: It is recommended that the Collapse method be called only when the Player is leaving, as Collapse is sign of Destroy.** However the Collapse method, doesn't have destroying capacities, and will not affect the AviationObject.
+There are two different methods of calling the Collapse method but they both function in the same manner. **Note: It is recommended that the Collapse method be called only when the Player is leaving, as Collapse is sign of Destroy.** However the Collapse method doesn't have destroying capabilities, and will not affect the AviationObject.

 ```lua hl_lines="6 8"
 --// This Expands Upon The Sample Code And All Previous Code From Above \\--